jony255/libSSD1306/README.md

 <a id="build_the_documentation"></a>
 ### Build the documentation

-In order to build the documentation run the following command:
+In order to build and view the documentation, run the following command:

-    $ doxygen ./docs/Doxyfile
+    $ make view-doxygen

-Open the generated documentation by pointing your preferred browser to `docs/html/index.html`.
+This will open the generated `html` documentation defined in the `BROWSER` environment variable.
+If `BROWSER` is empty, then it will default to `firefox`.
+The `view-doxygen` targets always builds the documentation before opening it in the browser.

-For example, if you use firefox, run the following command:
+However, if you only want to build the documentation, run the following command:

-    $ firefox ./docs/html/index.html
+    $ make doxygen

 <a id="commands"></a>
 ## Commands